yinonh/Owlist/README.md

 [![Owlist](https://img.youtube.com/vi/EV7poyW58cg/0.jpg)](https://www.youtube.com/watch?v=EV7poyW58cg "Owlist")

-## Upcoming Release on Google Play
+### Now Available: Owlist on Google Play

-I'm thrilled to share that Owlist is currently in the final stages of closed testing.
-Soon, the app will be available on Google Play for a broader audience.
-If you're eager to get early access and contribute to the testing phase, feel free to send me a message, and I'll add you to the testing group.
-Your feedback will be invaluable as we prepare to launch Owlist to the wider community.
-Stay tuned for updates and be part of shaping the future of goal-tracking with Owlist!
+We're pleased to announce that Owlist is now accessible on the Google Play Store.
+You can download the app [here](https://play.google.com/store/apps/details?id=com.yinonhdev.owlist&pcampaignid=web_share) to start tracking your goals.

+We invite you to join our community and provide feedback to help us improve Owlist.
+If you're interested in contributing, please reach out to be added to our testing group.

+Thank you for your support as we continue to enhance Owlist for our users.

 ## Contributing
 Your contributions are welcome!
 Fork the repository, make improvements, and submit a pull request.